-I’d love to introduce you to Mary Heffernan of Five Marys Farms, one of my all time favorite Instagram feeds (@fivemarysfarms) and one of the most brilliant and entrepreneurial farm “brands” I’ve ever seen.
+I’d love to introduce you to Mary Heffernan of Five Marys Farms, one of my all-time favorite Instagram feeds (@fivemarysfarms) and one of the most brilliant and entrepreneurial farm “brands” I’ve ever seen.
 If you don’t already follow Five Marys, you absolutely must check out her account.
-You can also see Mary in the latest issue of Oprah Magazine!

 Through a beautiful blend of photographs and candid stories, Mary Heffernan shares her family’s farm and ranch life in Northern California’s Siskiyou County.
-Mary and her family raise 500 cattle, 600 sheep, 180 hogs, plus lots of chickens and sell “pastured everything” including premium pastured beef pork and lamb, honey and other farm products direct to consumers through their online shop, local farm store and new restaurant.
-Each month I order a box of Five Marys pasture-raised meat which is delivered right to our door and my family has enjoyed hundreds of amazing meals thanks to these passionate ranchers.
+Mary and her family raise 500 cattle, 600 sheep, 180 hogs, plus lots of chickens.
+They sell “pastured everything,” including premium pastured beef, pork and lamb, honey, and other farm products direct to consumers through their online shop, local farm store, and restaurant.
+Each month I order a box of Five Marys pasture-raised meat, which is delivered right to our door, and my family has enjoyed hundreds of amazing meals thanks to these passionate ranchers.

-Erin: First tell readers a little bit more about yourself.
+Erin: Tell our readers a little bit more about yourself.
 How did you come to ranching in the first place?

-Mary: We decided to become full-time cattle ranchers four years ago but a year before then, if you’d told me we’d be living on a cattle ranch running a family ranching operation, I wouldn’t have believed it!
-I was born and raised in in the San Francisco Bay Area and went to college in Virginia, on track to go to medical school.
-I started tutoring local kids while studying for the MCAT after college and saw a huge need for a place where kids could come to do their homework, so I started my first real brick-and-mortar business called Academic Trainers in my hometown.
-It made me realize how much I loved small business and I had big ideas for more.
+Mary: We decided to become full-time cattle ranchers six years ago, but a year before then, if you’d told me we’d be living on a cattle ranch running a family ranching operation, I wouldn’t have believed it!
+I was born and raised in the San Francisco Bay Area and went to college in Virginia, on track to go to medical school.
+I started tutoring local kids while studying for the MCAT after college and saw a huge need for a place where kids could come to do their homework, so I started my first real brick-and-mortar business, called Academic Trainers, in my hometown.
+It made me realize how much I loved small business, and I had big ideas for more.

-I met my husband a few years later and he was a young corporate attorney, working his way up in a big firm.
-After we had our first baby, Francie, we both wanted more autonomy for him so he left the firm and started his own small boutique practice—leasing office space above my tutoring business!
+I met my husband a few years later.
+He was a young corporate attorney, working his way up in a big firm.
+After we had our first baby, Francie, we both wanted more autonomy for him, so he left the firm and started his own small boutique practice—leasing office space above my tutoring business!
 We started working together, at least in the same building, and realized we wanted more.
-We started a few more brick-and-mortar businesses together including a farm-to-table restaurant geared toward high quality ingredients while being very family friendly (we had a playroom in the back!)
+We started a few more brick-and-mortar businesses together, including a farm-to-table restaurant geared toward high-quality ingredients while being very family-friendly—we had a playroom in the back!

-It was then, as restaurateurs, that we started our search for the BEST quality beef we could find to serve our customers.
-After a lot of research, we knew what we wanted: Black Angus cattle with great genetics for marbling and meat quality, raised well, on grasses and barley and dry aged 21-28 days for an outstanding flavor and consistency.
+It was then, as restaurateurs, that we started our search for the best quality beef we could find to serve our customers.
+After a lot of research, we knew what we wanted: Black Angus cattle with great genetics for marbling and meat quality, raised well, on grasses and barley, and dry-aged 21 to 28 days for an outstanding flavor and consistency.
 When we couldn’t find exactly what we wanted, we decided we would just do it ourselves.

-We found this ranch in the mountains of Northern California and with some help from our brother-in-law, a 5th generation cattle rancher, we set up operations and jumped into ranch life while still trying to run our businesses in Silicon Valley.
-After spending the first eight weekends on the ranch after we bought it working hard with our girls to get things going and getting to know the ranching community, we knew we wanted to do this full time.
-We sold our Bay Area businesses and sold our house and jumped in.
+We found this ranch in the mountains of Northern California, and with some help from our brother-in-law, a fifth-generation cattle rancher, we set up operations and jumped into ranch life while still trying to run our businesses in Silicon Valley.
+After spending the first eight weekends on the ranch after we bought it, working hard with our girls to get things going and getting to know the ranching community, we knew we wanted to do this full-time.
+We sold our Bay Area businesses and our house and jumped in.
 It’s a total change from the life we lived before, but we’ve never felt more satisfied and happy living on our land, raising animals and working together as a family.

 Erin: Tell us about the ranch and your operation.

-Our ranch is in a town called Fort Jones (population 681) in the mountains of far northern California, almost to the Oregon border.
-We have 1800 acres of pasture land and mountain hill country.
-We raise Black Angus cattle, Navajo Churro sheep and heritage Berkshire hogs for market—meaning that we breed and raise them and ship the beef, pork and lamb to customers all over the country.
+Our ranch is in a town called Fort Jones, population 839, in the mountains of far northern California, almost to the Oregon border.
+We have 1,800 acres of pastureland and mountain hill country.
+We raise Black Angus cattle, Navajo Churro sheep, and heritage Berkshire hogs for market—meaning that we breed and raise them and ship the beef, pork, and lamb to customers all over the country.

-We knew if we were going to do this full time, without our restaurants to market the meat we raised, that we needed to find a new business model.
-We tried personally driving meat far distances to customers and we tried traveling to set up Farm Stands (our own version of a Farmers Market) to sell our meat – but we really wanted (and needed) to work on the ranch everyday and not leave.
-It’s been an ever evolving model but we are finally at a place where we can make this happen, in many ways thanks to the ability to share our story and our products with people all over the country using social media.
+We knew that if we were going to do this full-time, without our restaurants to market the meat we raised, we needed to find a new business model.
+We tried personally driving meat far distances to customers, and we tried traveling to set up our Farm Stands—our own version of a farmers’ market—to sell our meat.
+But we really wanted, and needed, to work on the ranch every day and not leave.
+It’s been an ever-evolving model, but we are finally at a place where we can make this happen, in many ways thanks to the ability to share our story and our products with people all over the country using social media.

-Erin: You ship pasture raised meat all over the country every week from your farm, bypassing the middle man and connecting directly with your customers, fans and followers in a really big way.
-Can you tell us more about your process and the special transport and box system that you use?
+Erin: You ship pasture-raised meat all over the country every week from your farm, bypassing the middleman and connecting directly with your customers, fans, and followers in a really big way.
+Can you tell us more about your process and the special transport and box system you use?
 Prior to ordering from you, I had no idea that meat could be shipped this way.

-We’d spent a full year researching and searching for the best way to ship meat.
+We spent a full year researching and searching for the best way to ship meat.
 We wanted to use reusable materials and not bulky foam boxes.
-We wanted customers to be able to order any cut they wanted – from ground beef to a filet mignon – and not have to commit to a side of beef.
+We wanted customers to be able to order any cut they wanted, from ground beef to a filet mignon, and not have to commit to a side of beef.
 We wanted to be able to ship all over the country.

-After lots of trial and error we have a great system for getting meat to our customers.
-We use boxes that we brand ourselves with our actual cattle brand (at first to avoid having to pay for custom printed boxes, but it’s kind of become our signature now!) with biodegradable custom insulated liners.
-We include a block of dry ice in every box to keep the meet frozen until it arrives at our customers’ doorsteps.
-We use a few different shipping services depending on where the box is going to get it there as quickly as possible and most arrive overnight.
+After lots of trial and error, we have a great system for getting meat to our customers.
+We use boxes that we brand ourselves with our actual cattle brand—which we used at first to avoid having to pay for custom printed boxes, but it’s kind of become our signature now—with biodegradable custom-insulated liners.
+We include a block of dry ice in every box to keep the meat frozen until it arrives at our customers’ doorsteps.
+We use a few different shipping services depending on where the box is going to get it there as quickly as possible, and most arrive overnight.

-Two years ago, when our shipping really ramped up, we opened a Farm Store in town where we have lots of space and a great set up to sell and ship our products (previously we had been shipping from the ranch) and have a nice little retail area for locals and walk-ins to shop too.
+Four years ago, when our shipping really ramped up, we opened a Farm Store in town where we have lots of space and a great set-up to sell and ship our products—previously we had been shipping from the ranch—and have a nice little retail area for locals and walk-ins to shop, too.

-We get a lot of funny comments about naming all of our girls Mary :) but I think my girls love feeling like they are a part of something bigger and sure helps people remember us!
+We get a lot of funny comments about naming all of our girls Mary, but I think my girls love feeling like they are a part of something bigger, and it sure helps people remember us!

 Erin: One of the most inspiring things is watching your four girls help on the ranch.
 You wrote a great e-book about what you’ve learned about raising kids in the country.
 Can you share a little more about the book?